fluxcd/flux/docs/references/fluxyaml-config-files.md

 for `--git-path=staging` or `--git-path=production`.

-But if you wanted `yamls/permissions.yaml` to be applied (as it is), you could put a `.flux.yaml` containing `files` in that directory, and specify `--git-path=staging,yamls`.
+But if you wanted `yamls/permissions.yaml` to be applied (as it is), you could put a `.flux.yaml` containing `scanForFiles` in that directory, and specify `--git-path=staging,yamls`.

 ```